 Organizations across the United States work hard all year round to protect the rights of Latinx folks in this country and abroad.
 If you have some cash to spare this month, you might consider making a donation to one whose mission resonates with you.
 From immigration policy and community organizations like

 Make The Road NY to direct service and advocacy groups like the TransLatin@ Coalition, you can find Latinx advocacy organizations to donate to anywhere.
 Support Latinx Representation In The Arts & Media Sign Up To Work Or Interpret At The Polls

 Elections don’t just happen when the presidency’s up for grabs — every year, local elections decide representation at your city and state level.
 Poll workers are essential to a smooth election, particularly bilingual or multilingual workers who can help voters whose first language isn’t English.
 Getting more Latinx folks out to the polls is essential for increasing representation in government, especially since, historically, Latinx folks have had

 the lowest voting rates among all major racial and ethnic groups.
-If you speak Spanish, you can connect with your local Board of Elections to see if they need poll workers or interpreters this Nov.
-2. (In some cities, like New York, these positions are paid, too!)
+If you speak Spanish, you can connect with your local Board of Elections to see if they need poll workers or interpreters.
+(In some cities, like New York, these positions are paid, too!)
 Volunteer For Organizations That Serve Your Local Latinx Communities

 There’s no better way to take action this month than by serving Latinx communities directly through volunteering.
 From mentoring students through the college admissions process in order to help close the education gap at